 Who makes tour lodging reservations?

 At the end of each chase day, we make hotel reservations for everyone.
 The logistics of storm chasing often require a late evening arrival at the hotel.
 You can expect to arrive between 8 - 11 p.m. on most nights.
 We always try to find hotels that are in the path of the severe storms so we can see some good nighttime lightning.
-We stay in higher-end hotels, but occasionally we will be required to stay in a smaller town with a nice "mom and pop" motel so we can be in the path of the severe storm.
+We stay in higher-end hotels, unlike other tours that stay in low-end motel chains.
 WE DO NOT STAY IN RUNDOWN HOTELS OR MOTELS AT ANYTIME!
 You will be notified with the name and location of the base city hotel prior to arrival, once you have paid your deposit.

 Can I join a tour if I have a medical condition?